The Swan Collection contains 1200 original items from the period of the American Revolution (1750-1810).

 Most of these objects are on view at the

-Washington Crossing State Park Visitor Center
+Visitors Center at Washington Crossing State Park

 Others are on loan to other institutions or in storage.
 The collection was assembled initially by Harry Kels Swan.